Apple Pie With Spelt + Oatmeal Shortcrust

 What's great about it

-It’s apple season, and there’s nothing I love more than indulging in some homemade apple pie scented with just a hint of cinnamon and vanilla!
-For this recipe, I created a purely delicious shortcrust made from organic spelt and rolled oats.
+This is a delicious recipe from my cookbook Healthy Baking.
+For this recipe, I created a purely delicious shortcrust made from wholemeal spelt and oats.
 The spelt shortcrust is one of my favourites and I love the richness of the pastry as it provides a decadent texture when you bite into it.

 Apples are high in fibre (around 5 g each) they contain both soluble and insoluble fibre which is great for your digestive system.
 The soluble fibre is known as pectin and the beauty of it is that it has the power to help lower cholesterol, keep you regular and stabilise blood sugar.
 Spelt is an ancient grain that is related to wheat, but has a lower gluten content so it’s kinder to the digestive system.
 Oats are a great source of soluble fibre and according to studies, the beta-glucan fibre found in oats can help regulate your appetite as well as help lower cholesterol.

 1.5 kg Pink Lady or Golden Delicious apples – skin on.

 1 - 2 tablespoons pure maple syrup to sweeten

 90 g organic icing sugar or coconut sugar

 225 g slightly salted butter – cut into small dice